-“Next year in Jerusalem – bashana haba’ah beyerushayim” Jews have shouted this for thousands of years – and still end every Passover seder by singing it, expressing an eternal hope of return, of redemption.
+“Next year in Jerusalem, bashana haba’ah beyerushayim.”
+Jews have shouted this for thousands of years, and still end every Passover seder by singing it, expressing an eternal hope of return and redemption.

-And in the 1970s, when Rastafarians wanted to express their longings, their hopes – they put Psalm 137 to music, singing “By the rivers of Babylon, where we sat down, and there we wept.. when we remembered Zion” – -the central mountain of Jerusalem.
+In the 1970s, when Rastafarians wanted to express their longings and hopes, they put Psalm 137 to music, singing “By the rivers of Babylon, where we sat down, and there we wept.. when we remembered Zion,” the central mountain of Jerusalem.